xcfem/xc/verif/tests/materials/xc_materials/sections/section_geom/readme.md

 # Cross-section geometry tests

-Verification tests for the objects used to define geometry sections.
+Verification tests for the objects used to define geometry of the sections.